 Use a potato masher or blender to breakdown the bananas until they become a pureed consistency.

-Then add the spices, pink salt, vanilla and coconut sugar
+Then add the spices, gluten free flour, pink salt, vanilla and coconut sugar

 Melt a 1/4 cup of coconut oil in a non stick frying pan on medium heat.